Ailly-sur-Somme

-Ailly-sur-Somme ([aji syʁ sɔm], literally Ailly on Somme) is a commune in the Somme department in Hauts-de-France in northern France.
+Ailly-sur-Somme ([aji syʁ sɔm], literally Ailly on Somme; Picard: Ailly-su-Sonme) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 The town is 5 miles to the west of Amiens, in the valley of the Somme.

 Served by the N235 national road.
 Ailly-sur-Somme station has rail connections to Amiens and Abbeville.